 The Chief Executive Officer (CEO)

 The Chief Executive Officer is the Council’s Chief of Staff.
 Each head of department reports directly to him.
-He supervises the Corporation's management team including the Directors of Planning, Administration and Accounts as well as the Superintendent of Roads and Works and the Inspector of the Poor.
-He is also tasked with giving an account of the Municipal Corporation’s operations to the Corporation and oversight bodies like the Public Accounts Committee, the Ministry of Local Government and the Parish Council Services Commission.
+He supervises the Corporation's management team including the Directors of Planning, Administration and Accounts as well as the Chief Engineering Officer and the Inspector of the Poor.
+He is also tasked with giving an account of the Municipal Corporation’s operations to the Corporation and oversight bodies like the Public Accounts Committee, the Ministry of Local Government and the Local Governement Services Commission.
 The CEO's job requires excellent leadership, management, negotiating and interpersonal skills to successfully manage the responsibilities of the Corporation.
 The Clarendon Municipal Corporation's current CEO is Mr. Rowhan Blake.
 He holds a Masters degree in Business Administration.

 Director, Planning & Development

 The Director of Planning and Development coordinates all the Corporation's efforts involved in ensuring that land development in the parish occurs in a sustainable manner.
 The Director of Planning considers factors such as environmental impact, privacy, ventilation and circulation when vetting building plans for approval.
-The Senior Planner works very closely with the Superintendent of Roads & Works in discharging her duties.
-The Clarendon Parish Council's current Director of Planning is Miss Nickala Thompson.
+The Senior Planner works very closely with the Chief Engineering Officer in discharging her duties.
+The Clarendon Municipal Corporation's current Director of Planning is Miss Nickala Thompson.
 She is qualified in Urban and Regional Planning.

 Chief Engineering Officer